John Philpot Curran

-John Philpot Curran (24 July 1750 – 14 October 1817) was an Irish orator, politician, wit, and lawyer renowned for employing his skills in defense of civil and political liberty.
-He first won popular acclaim in 1780, as the only lawyer in his circuit willing to represent a Catholic priest horsewhipped by the Anglo-Irish Lord.
-In the 1790s he was celebrated as a champion of Catholic emancipation and reform in the Irish Parliament and as defence counsel in court for United Irishmen facing charges of sedition and treason.
-He was vocal in his opposition to Britain’s incorporation of Ireland in a United Kingdom.
+John Philpot Curran (24 July 1750 – 14 October 1817) was an Irish orator, politician, and lawyer celebrated for his defence of civil and political liberty.
+He first won popular acclaim in 1780, as the only lawyer in his circuit willing to represent a Catholic priest horsewhipped by an Anglo-Irish lord.
+In the 1790s he was celebrated as a champion in the Irish House of Commons of Catholic emancipation and parliamentary reform, and in court as defence counsel for United Irishmen facing charges of sedition and treason.
+Following the rebellion of 1798, he was vocal in his opposition to Britain's incorporation of Ireland in a United Kingdom.

-Curran’s speeches before the judicial bench were widely admired.
-Lord Byron was to say of Curran, "I have heard that man speak more poetry than I have seen written".
+Curran's speeches before the judicial bench were widely admired.
+Lord Byron said of Curran, "I have heard that man speak more poetry than I have seen written".
 Karl Marx described him as the greatest "people's advocate" of the eighteenth century.

 Early life

 The Curran family

-Born in Newmarket, County Cork, he was the eldest of five children of James Curran, seneschal of the Newmarket manor court, and Sarah, née Philpot.
+Born in Newmarket, County Cork, he was the eldest of five children of James Curran, seneschal for the Aldworth family on their extensive Newmarket Court estate, and Sarah, née Philpot.
+He grew up alongside tenant children who were "half-starved and miserably housed", a memory that was to foster his "sympathy for the dispossessed".

 The Curran family were said to have originally been named Curwen, their ancestor having come from Cumberland as a soldier under Cromwell during the Cromwellian Conquest of Ireland and had originally settled in County Londonderry.
 Curran's grandfather was from Derry, but settled in Cork.
-The Philpot family occupation were Irish judges, lawyers, bishops, priests and noblemen.
+The Philpot family produced Irish judges, lawyers, bishops, priests and noblemen.

 Education

-A friend of the family, Rev. Nathaniel Boyse, arranged to have Curran educated at Midleton College, County Cork.
+After attending a hedge school, a friend of the family, Rev. Nathaniel Boyse, arranged to have Curran educated at Midleton College, County Cork.
 Before his entry into Trinity College, he was examined by Rev. Charles Bunworth, who was so impressed by the young Curran that he offered him financial assistance for his studies.
-He studied law at Trinity College Dublin. (he was described as "the wildest, wittiest, dreamiest student") and continued his legal studies at King's Inns and the Middle Temple.
-He was called to the Irish Bar in 1775.
+He studied law at Trinity College Dublin, where he was described as "the wildest, wittiest, dreamiest student", and continued his legal studies at King's Inns and the Middle Temple in London.
+During his pupilage, in a pivotal case that confirmed that slavery was illegal in England and Wales (Somerset v Stewart, 1772), he served in the legal team that prevented the west African James Somerset from being deported for sale in Jamaica.

+In 1775, Curran was called to the Irish Bar.
 Upon his first trial, his nerves got the better of him and he couldn't proceed.
 His short stature, boyish features, shrill voice and a stutter were said to have impacted his career, and earned him the nickname "Stuttering Jack Curran".
 However, he could speak passionately in court on subjects close to his heart.
 He eventually overcame his nerves, and got rid of his speech impediment by constantly reciting Shakespeare and Bolingbroke in front of a mirror, and became a noted orator and wit.